SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/windows.md

 Microsoft Windows is a widely used operating system that has been developed by Microsoft since 1985.

 This page will provide you with two methods for collecting and forwarding Windows logs to SEKOIA.IO.

 - The first method involves using the NXLog agent to send logs directly from the Windows machine to SEKOIA.IO.

 - The second method involves using NXLog to forward logs from an internal log concentrator to SEKOIA.IO.

 Additionally, this documentation will offer guidance on collecting and forwarding logs from sensitive assets, such as Domain Controllers, without requiring the installation of a third-party agent.

- !!!warning
+!!!warn
    Please be advised that this documentation assumes the use of the 64-bit version of NXLog.
 If you are using the 32-bit version, it is crucial that you replace all references to `C:\Program Files\nxlog\` in the commands and configuration files with `C:\Program Files (x86)\nxlog\`.
 Failure to make this adjustment may result in errors or incorrect operation of the system.

 ## Windows Event logs